 How to use @mentions in comments

 When you need some help from a teammate, you can just @mention them in a comment instead of forwarding them the email to create a separate email thread or pinging them in Slack.
-The internal discussion is saved right on within the Front conversation for future reference, so everyone can see what’s going on.
+The internal discussion is saved right within the Front conversation for future reference, so everyone can see what’s going on.

 After you @mention a teammate in your comment, the conversation will appear in their Shared with me section.